Updated: Oct 20, 2022

 mas·tec·to·my [ /maˈstektəmē/ ] noun.
 Surgery.
 1. a surgical operation to remove a breast.

 I was 21 years old when I had a prophylactic bilateral mastectomy.
-I had just graduated college a week before the operation and, no – I didn’t have breast cancer.
+I graduated college a week before the operation and, no – I didn’t have breast cancer.
 So why the hell would I do this?
 Let me tell you the story, starting from the very beginning this time.

 At that age, I didn’t really understand what that meant.
 I knew my mom was sick a lot and some days she didn’t want to get out of bed.
 I knew I felt like I was helping if I could rub her back while she got sick into the toilet each night.
 I knew my mom didn’t have hair like the other moms and sometimes the other kids would ask why.